vectos/vectos-site-astro/src/content/blog/wasm.md

 Docker is using WASM and WASI to replace the more "expensive" virtualized Linux environments.
 This results in a more secure, performant and compact format for running applications.

-I predict that also [Temporal](https://temporal.io), a company that allows you to define business processes in a solid way by using different techniques like event sourcing and sagas to use WASM.
-This removes the need to run a server and client, but would run your custom business logic directly inside the runtime.
-There is maybe also potential for [Kalix](https://kalix.io) to do event sourcing using WASM and build a SaaS which solves the complexity of developing an event-based system.
+I predict that [Temporal](https://temporal.io), a company that allows you to define business processes in a solid way by using different techniques like event sourcing and sagas to use WASM.
+This removes the need to run a server and client.
+It would run your custom business logic directly inside the runtime.
+There is also potential for [Kalix](https://kalix.io) to do event sourcing using WASM and build a SaaS which solves the complexity of developing an event-based system.

 But if you want to build your runtime?
 Like building a next-gen continuous integration platform or the next Keycloak with high extensibility in mind?
 Maybe it's worth looking into the component model.